CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 !!! note
-    Sensitive data uploaded to SD Connect need to be encrypted.
+    Sensitive data need to be encrypted before upload to SD Connect.
 Check the previous paragraph for more informations about encryption with Crypt4GH.

 !!! note
-    Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***
+    Currently, users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***